cbarraford/coind/README.md

 is to have a more modular and reusable codebase for alternative bitcoin-based coins such as Bitcoin Cash, Litecoin, and Dogecoin.

+## Status
+This is in development and not ready for prime time.
+Use at own risk.

 # Description

 btcd is an alternative full node bitcoin implementation written in Go (golang).